prototypefund/open-theater-api/README.md

 # Open-Theater-API

-API based on socket.io to send & trigger live subtitles/translations for theater and live performance applications to mobile devices in the audience to bridge language barriers.
+API based on socket.io and HTTP to send, provision & trigger live subtitles/translations for theater and live performance applications to mobile devices in the audience to bridge language barriers.

 Translations can be in form of text, video or audio snippets.